-- worldwide and domestic supplies of oil and natural gas; - the level of prices, and expectations about future prices, of oil and natural gas; - the cost of exploring for, developing, producing and delivering oil and natural gas; - · the expected rates of declining current production; - weather conditions, including hurricanes, that can affect oil and natural gas operations over a wide area; - · the level of consumer demand; - the price and availability of alternative fuels; - technical advances affecting energy consumption; - · risks associated with operating drilling rigs; - the availability of pipeline capacity; - the price and level of foreign imports; - · domestic and foreign governmental regulations and taxes; - the ability of the members of the Organization of Petroleum Exporting Countries to agree to and maintain oil price and production controls; - · political instability or armed conflict in oil and natural gas producing regions; and - · the overall economic environment.
+- worldwide and domestic supplies of oil and natural gas; - the level of prices, and expectations about future prices, of oil and natural gas; - the cost of exploring for, developing, producing and delivering oil and natural gas; - the expected rates of declining current production; - · weather conditions, including hurricanes, that can affect oil and natural gas operations over a wide area; - the level of consumer demand; - the price and availability of alternative fuels; - · technical advances affecting energy consumption; - · risks associated with operating drilling rigs; - the availability of pipeline capacity; - the price and level of foreign imports; - domestic and foreign governmental regulations and taxes; - the ability of the members of the Organization of Petroleum Exporting Countries to agree to and maintain oil price and production controls; - · political instability or armed conflict in oil and natural gas producing regions; and - the overall economic environment.

 These factors and the volatility of the energy markets make it extremely difficult to predict future oil and natural gas price movements with any certainty.
-For example, the West Texas Intermediate posted price for crude oil has ranged from a low of \$30.83 per barrel, or bbl, in January 2004 to a high of \$102.20 per bbl on March 6, 2008.
-The Henry Hub spot market price of natural gas has ranged from a low of \$4.20 per million British thermal units, or MMBtu, in October 2006 to a high of \$13.93 per MMBtu in October 2005.
-On December 31, 2007, the West Texas Intermediate posted price for crude oil was \$92.50 per bbl and the Henry Hub spot market price of natural gas was \$6.80 per MMBtu.
+For example, the West Texas Intermediate posted price for crude oil has ranged from a low of \$30.28 per barrel, or bbl, in December 2008 to a high of \$145.31 per bbl in July 2008.
+The Henry Hub spot market price of natural gas has ranged from a low of \$3.53 per million British thermal units, or MMBtu, in September 2006 to a high of \$15.52 per MMBtu in January 2006.
+On December 31, 2008, the West Texas Intermediate posted price for crude oil was \$44.60 per bbl and the Henry Hub spot market price of natural gas was \$5.63 per MMBtu.
 Any substantial decline in the price of oil and natural gas will likely have a material adverse effect on our operations, financial condition and level of expenditures for the development of our oil and natural gas reserves, and may result in write downs of oil and natural gas properties due to ceiling test limitations.